CDR’s deep experience with built environment projects includes a longstanding focus on transportation systems and the organizations that run them.

 Examples of our transportation work:

-The I-70 Mountain Corridor CSS Process brings together a multi-disciplined, multi-interest stakeholder group to discuss, debate, and capture what they respect and will work to preserve in the I-70 mountain corridor.
-The CSS stakeholders provide technical expertise, process guidance, and feedback into the transportation decision-making, planning and construction processes.
-The multi-year projects give agency to mountain communities in influencing decision-making, shaping priorities for CDOT, and structuring the communication protocols between themselves and CDOT.
-CDR’s facilitation and outreach work has driven the Westbound Peak Period Shoulder Lane NEPA process; the Floyd Hill NEPA process; and the Westbound Peak Period Shoulder Lane construction process.
+The I-70 CSS process brings together multi-disciplined, multi-interest stakeholder groups to learn about, discuss, and recommend priorities for preservation in the mountain corridor.
+Participating stakeholders provide technical expertise, process guidance, and feedback into the transportation decision-making, planning, and construction processes.
+Through this collaborative approach, CDR empowers representatives to influence decision-making, shape priorities for CDOT, and structure the communication protocols between their mountain communities and CDOT.
+CDR’s facilitation and outreach work has driven construction of the Westbound Peak Period Shoulder Lane and NEPA processes for the Westbound Peak Period Shoulder Lane and Floyd Hill NEPA processes.

 Learn more: